zeddy303/zcraft/README.md

 ## ✏️ Additional Fine Tuning Changes

 * Add `:set mouse=v` to your ~/.vimrc file if you want it to be permanent (create ~/.vimrc if it does not exist yet).

+* Edit the /etc/default/grub file and uncomment the `GRUB_SAVEDEFAULT=true` setting.

 * Pair Bluetooth the cli way (GUI doesn't work)